Catalog Download

 Due to the difference in navigation method between AGVs and AMRs, there is a difference in the range of movement as well.

-As mentioned above, AGVs travel a fixed route set by guides such as magnetic tape.
-Therefore, it is impossible to navigate in a place where no guide is installed, and if there is an obstacle on the fixed route, it will stop and cannot navigate further.
-In order for them to move smoothly without any trouble, it is essential to secure a place with no obstacles and install guides.
+As mentioned above, AGVs run on fixed routes set by magnetic tapes and other inductors.
+Therefore, they cannot run in places where inductors are not installed, and if there is an obstacle on the fixed route, they will stop and will not be able to run.
+In order to run smoothly without interfering with work, it is essential to secure a place without obstacles and to install inductors.

-On the other hand, AMRs travel on a route that they autonomously calculate according to the surrounding environment.
-Therefore, even if there are people or obstacles on their routes, they can handle the situation by avoiding them or slowing down.
-Since there is no need to install guides such as magnetic tape (guideless), it is easy to change the destination, and it can be changed according to the situation.
-This makes it possible to deploy these robots in new places where no AGVs have ever been deployed before.
+On the other hand, AMRs travel along routes that are automatically calculated according to the surrounding environment.
+Therefore, even if there are people or obstacles on the travel route, they can avoid them or slow down to deal with them.
+Since there is no need to install magnetic tape or other guides (guideless), the destination can be easily changed according to the situation.
+This makes it possible to introduce AGVs to new locations where they have not been introduced before.

-* The differences between AMRs and AGVs that have been explained so far are summarized in the figure again.
+*The differences between AMRs and AGVs that we have explained so far are summarized in the diagram below.

 Difference between AMR and AGV